 UA is a strong union with a good contract because faculty join the union.
-Members keep the union strong through their participation and dues dollars.
+Members keep our union strong through their participation and dues dollars.
 We know we speak for the faculty because we are a member-run union.
 Your membership is vital.

 Gain a Stronger Voice

 United Academics works closely and cooperatively with the University Senate and Administration to find creative solutions to the challenges facing our university.
 Membership in UA allows you the opportunity to participate in these conversations.